vmartinezlive/freelance-project/README.md

 ### Responsiveness

-Landing page is created with shapes and images which is clickable to the next page.
+* Landing page is created with shapes and images which is clickable to the next page.
+* small animation was added at the bottom of landing page to let users knows to scroll down

 ### Setup Instructions